franciscop/polystore/readme.md

 await store.del(key: string);
 ```

-It will ignore the operation if the key or value don't exist already (but won't thorw).
+It will ignore the operation if the key or value don't exist already (but won't throw).
 The API makes it easy to delete multiple keys at once:

 ```js
 const keys = ["key1", "key2"];